rominaS/spectvr/doc/README.md

       - toTime: (string) the last time the video can be viewed
       - price: (string) the price of the video
       - description: (string) the description of the video
-      - url: (string) the link to the video
+      - url: (string) the link to the image describing the video
+      - mimeType: (string) the mimeType of the image
 - response: 500
     - body: internal server error
 ```